guzzle/guzzle/README.md

 [![Build Status](https://secure.travis-ci.org/guzzle/guzzle.png?branch=master)](http://travis-ci.org/guzzle/guzzle)

-Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and super simple to integrate with web services.
+Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and trivial to integrate with web services.

 - Manages things like persistent connections, represents query strings as collections, simplifies sending streaming POST requests with fields and